le-dawg/AIR-safeit-editor/.clinerules/safeit-render.md

-# Safe-IT Journal Helper - important things to always always know
+# JournalHelper - important things to always always know

 ## Project Overview
 This is a Next.js monorepo application with two distinct services: